nastya-prokopishena/Prokopishena.University.Personalized-Fitness-Coaching-Platform/README.md

 - **Displaying Random Quotes:**
     - Users can view a random quote displayed on the page, which changes daily and is stored locally to ensure consistency

+- **Ability to send feedback:**
+    - Users can send their opinion about site, what features is good, or coulld be better and also their rating of the site from  1 to 5

+- **Displaying proposed videos:**
+    - Users can see videos from youtube with further workouts and also motivational content

+- **Seting goals:**
+    - Users can create goals to do this, they need to choose proposed template and write describtion
+    - Each goal can have status "in progress" or "completed"
+    - Also users can see progress diagram for all completed and started goals

 ##  USER`S FEEDBACK